 - Want to register a group?
 Contact FELTG.

 - Can I attend Virtual Training from my government computer?

-- FELTG uses Webex for this Virtual Training Institute event.
+- FELTG uses Webex for its Virtual Training Institute events.
 Many government computers and systems allow Webex access.
 If for some reason your firewall will not allow access, you’re welcome to use your personal email address to register, and to attend the sessions from your personal device.